-Welcome to our Selftrade review, Selftrade is an online brokerage part of the Equiniti group (authorised and regulated by the FCA) that offers good value to investors with midrange sized portfolios up to £250,000.
+Selftrade is an online brokerage part of the Equiniti group (authorised and regulated by the FCA) as we show in our Selftrade review they offer good value to investors with midrange sized portfolios up to £250,000.

 They offer three main account types; a Dealing Account, Stocks and Shares ISA and SIPP accounts where you can find all the usual offerings such as gilts, unit trusts and a variety of stocks and shares.
 We like that they give investors the opportunity to get involved in IPOs too, which we don’t always see from smaller brokers.

 Their research and analysis tools powered by Morningstar are complimented well by their own research and advice which is easily accessed on their website.
 It’s actually one of the better brokers we’ve seen in terms of information provided and this is reflected through their 2018 award from Shares Magazine for ‘Best Investor Education’.

 Selftrade’s SIPP and ISA products don’t particularly offer anything that you can’t find elsewhere, but, having said that their platform and dealing fees come in a little cheaper than other major competitors – which could persuade you, especially if you’re making a lot of trades.

 Transferring accounts to Selftrade is pretty straightforward, although their sign-up process can end up taking longer than expected if they’re unable to verify you online – which we think if they’re not asking for driving license or passport numbers on the online application, is going to happen more often than not and their customer service can be a little lacklustre.

 If you’re looking for a broker with low fees and are new to the investing game, Selftrade could be a great way to introduce yourself to the world of investments and markets.
 If you’re more of an experienced trader, you’re likely to hit a few too many hiccups to make you want to stay with them.